 If we choose to go to court to stop another party from using the inventions claimed in our patents, that individual or company has the right to ask the court to rule that such patents are invalid, unenforceable, or should not be enforced against that third party for any number of reasons.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge include an alleged failure to meet any of several statutory requirements for patentability, including, but not limited to, lack of novelty, obviousness, lack of written description, indefiniteness, or non-enablement.
 Grounds for an unenforceability assertion could include an allegation that someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution, i.e., committed inequitable conduct.
 Third parties may also raise similar claims before the USPTO, even outside the context of litigation.
 For example, in May 2021, Neurocrine filed a petition requesting the USPTO to institute an administrative proceeding involving the post-grant review of the patentability of United States Patent 10,849,908.
 In December 2021, the USPTO denied Neurocrine's request for post-grant review.
 In January 2022, Neurocrine requested a rehearing of the USPTO's decision to deny the post-grant review and also filed a request that the Procedural Opinion Panel ("POP") review the case.
 Additionally, in February 2022, Neurocrine filed a petition requesting the USPTO to institute an administrative proceeding involving the post-grant review of the patentability of United States Patent 11,007,201.
 In September 2022, the USPTO denied Neurocrine's request for post-grant review.
 In October 2022, Neurocrine requested a rehearing of the USPTO's decision to deny the post-grant review and also filed a request that the POP review the case.
+In July 2023, the USPTO dismissed the rehearing and POP requests and granted sua sponte Director Review of the Board's decisions.
+In August 2023, the USPTO issued a Director Review decision addressing the standards for inherent anticipation and written description and remanded for a new decision about institution from the Board.
 Similar mechanisms for challenging the validity and enforceability of a patent exist in foreign patent offices and courts and may result in the revocation, cancellation, or amendment of any foreign patents we or our licensors hold now or in the future.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable, and prior art could render our patents or those of our licensors invalid.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on such product candidate.
 Such a loss of patent protection would have a material adverse impact on our business.